By Roger A. “Pete” Peterson

 Creating New Lives

 In nervous anticipation I entered the globe and sat in the chair.
 It was very comfortable!
 Using both hands to pull the helmet down over my head, I wondered what I was letting myself in for.
 Was it good or bad fortune?
 As the helmet made contact, I suddenly jumped to another world in a different body and a different life.
 My final thought before the helmet made contact with my head served as the central theme for this alternate reality.
 I was born into a primitive farming culture as a woman, I got married and had children.
-During this lifetime, I constantly questioned whether or not I was worthy of such good fortune.
+During this lifetime, as this woman, I constantly questioned whether or not I was worthy of such good fortune.
 Bored and depressed by the limited perception in this lifetime, I skimmed the highlights and left.

 Back in the globe, after recollecting my own sense of self, I decided to conduct an experiment.
 I wanted to see how well I could control the process of creating different lives.
 Would it let me select my parents, my sex, my environment, and the major concepts I wanted to explore during the course of a different lifetime?
 Holding my breath, I decided to be a young, white female growing up on a mid twentieth century farm with lots of animals, a fruit orchard, and wonderful, loving parents.
 To complete the picture, I made us Protestant in religion.